-|A/Prof Christine Stirling - President of AAG/Chair of the Board
+|Prof Christine Stirling - President of AAG/Chair of the Board

 Annie has lived and worked in Central Australia since 1992, having moved here to work as a physiotherapist at the Community Health Centre.
 Since then, she has worked primarily with Indigenous people from Alice Springs and surrounding remote Indigenous communities with a focus on Aged and Disability services, more recently spending 5 years at a consulting therapist at a residential aged care facility for Indigenous Central Australians.
 She is currently working part time as an academic at the Centre for Remote Health and as a service provider for the Transitional Care Program.
 Annie has post graduate qualifications in Aboriginal Studies, as well as graduating from the Australian Institute of Company Directors.
 She is an active member of Services for Australian Rural and Remote Health (SARRAH) which aims to represent the needs of Allied health professionals in the bush.
 Annie is also a member of the Australian Physiotherapy Association (APA) and the AAG, having really enjoyed the experience of being on the committee for the conference in Alice Springs.

 |Prof Keith Hill (Board contact for international including IAGG)